 Topic: Enhancing Climate Adaptation Finance for Least Developed Countries

-Urges multilateral development banks including the World Bank, Asian Development Bank, and African Development Bank to increase the share of concessional grant-based financing in their climate adaptation portfolios to a minimum of 50% for least developed country recipients by 2028.
+3. Urges multilateral development banks, including the World Bank, Asian Development Bank, and African Development Bank, to increase the share of concessional grant-based financing in their climate adaptation portfolios to a minimum of 50% for least developed country recipients by 2028, prioritising community-led and nationally determined adaptation projects; and

 Also in this series